Occupational Disease Workers’ Compensation

 People whose jobs include working in a loud environment, using repetitive motion or handling toxic materials such as asbestos suffer a high rate of occupational disease and disabilities.
 If you work in Iowa, chances are your occupation-related disability will be covered by your employer’s workers’ compensation insurance.

 Call Loney & Schueller to discuss the circumstances of your disease or disability.
-Our attorneys have more than 40 combined years of experience helping injured workers obtain medical treatment benefits and disability wage settlements for occupational diseases and injuries caused by repetitive motion or an unsafe work environment.
+Our attorneys have more than 50 combined years of legal experience helping injured workers obtain medical treatment benefits and disability wage settlements for occupational diseases and injuries caused by repetitive motion or an unsafe work environment.

 From offices in West Des Moines, our lawyers represent injured workers in communities throughout the state.
-Call toll free at 888-857-9266 or contact us by email to arrange a free consultation with one of our experienced Des Moines occupational disease and exposure lawyers.
+Call toll-free at 888-912-8250 or contact us by email to arrange a free consultation with one of our experienced Des Moines occupational disease and exposure lawyers.
 No matter where you are in the state, we are ready to come to you.

 We Do Not Take No For An Answer